Murray, Young lead Hawks past Rockets - TSN.ca

 The Canadian Press

-ATLANTA (AP) — Dejounte Murray paid immediate dividends for Atlanta at both ends of the court, scoring 20 points and picking off five steals to lead the Hawks past the pesky Houston Rockets 117-107 in the season opener Wednesday night.
+“My goal is for me and Trae to make this team better,” Murray said after a 117-107 victory over the pesky Houston Rockets.

+On the opening night of the season in Atlanta, there were no complaints from the sellout crowd.

-Murray, an All-Star guard acquired from San Antonio in the Hawks' biggest move of the offseason, also dished out 11 assists to give the Hawks a potent 1-2 punch in the backcourt along with Trae Young.
+Murray, an All-Star acquired from San Antonio in the Hawks' biggest move of the offseason, was a bit more critical of the team's performance.

+Even with four of Atlanta's starters scoring at least 20 points, the Hawks struggled to put away a team that had the NBA's worst record the last two years.

+"I feel like the game was too close," said Murray, who rated his performance “6 out of 10.”

-Young had 23 points and 13 assists, teaming with Murray to give a glimpse of how a pair of star point guards can co-exist.
+Young had 23 points and 13 assists.
+For one night, at least, a pair of star point guards showed they can co-exist — and get their teammates involved, for good measure.

+“The Atlanta Hawks are not me and Trae, but we set the tone," Murray said.
+“We're gonna get better.”

 Murray became the first player since Spud Webb in 1985 to have a double-double in his Atlanta debut.
 But his biggest impact may have been at the defensive end, where he's charged with helping the Hawks improve on one of their biggest problems a season ago.